catminh/MARKET-BASKET-ANALYSIS-USING-ECLAT-ALGORITHM/README.md

     **Number of Orders per Month Chart**
   - December also had the highest number of orders, indicating more customers were purchasing.
 January had a high StockCode quantity but a lower number of orders, which could mean fewer customers were buying, but they purchased in larger quantities (possibly businesses or wholesale buyers).
-November ranked second in order volume, aligning with major sales events like Black Friday and Cyber Monday, when customer demand increases.
+November ranked second in order volume, aligning with major sales events like Black Friday, when customer demand increases.

 # ECLAT Agorithim